-4.6 Building Lines and Setbacks
+4.7 Building Lines and Setbacks

-- (1) Council, by resolution, may establish building lines on an existing or proposed street and may require any new buildings to be located on those building lines, whether or not such building lines conform to the standards set out in Part 8 of these Regulations. - (2) A frontyard building line setback is measured from the street line.

-- (3) A sideyard setback shall be provided on the exposed sides of every building in order to ensure safe distances between buildings on adjoining lots and provide access for building maintenance.
-An exception may be made for an access ramp as noted in Regulation 5.1. - (4) Notwithstanding the minimum frontyard requirements set out in the Use Zone Tables in Part 8, Council, at its discretion, may allow development to complement existing building setbacks on adjoining properties.
+- (1) Council, by resolution, may establish building lines on an existing or proposed street and may require any new buildings to be located on those building lines, whether or not such building lines conform to the standards set out in Part 9 of these Regulations. - (2) A frontyard building line setback is measured from the street line. - (3) Notwithstanding the minimum frontyard requirements set out in the Use Zone Tables in Part 9, Council, at its discretion, may allow development to complement existing building setbacks on adjoining properties. - (4) The building line along a Provincial Highway shall not be less than that specified under the provincial Building Near Highways Regulation.
+In Humber Arm South the highway building line is 15 metres from the centreline along Route 450. - (5) A sideyard setback shall be provided on the exposed sides of every building in order to ensure safe distances between buildings on adjoining lots and provide access for building maintenance.
+An exception may be made for an access ramp as noted in Regulation 5.1.

-4.7 Multiple Uses on One Lot
+4.8 Multiple Uses on a Lot